Skip to content

 Existing Fork

-Some people may already have a fork of LoopWorkspace.
-Click on Already Have LoopWorkspace, decide what to do and follow the appropriate link back to these instructions.
+If you already have a fork of LoopWorkspace, click on Already Have LoopWorkspace to decide what to do.
+That section provides links to return you to these instructions.

 1. Open this link https://github.com/LoopKit/LoopWorkspace to open the LoopWorkspace repository owned by LoopKit.

-3. At upper right side of the screen, click on the word Fork
+3. At the upper right side of the screen, click on the word Fork

 4. Now your screen should look like the graphic below